Enumerating Regular Languages with Bounded Delay: Orderability upper bound

-We show this result in the rest of this section, and strengthen it in the next section to a constant-delay algorithm.
+We show this result in the rest of this section, and strengthen it in the next section to a bounded-delay algorithm.
+Before starting, we give an overview of the structure of the proof.
 The proof works by first introducing \emph{$d$-connectivity} of a language (not to be confused with the connectivity relation on loopable automaton states).
-This weaker notion is necessary for $d$-orderability, but for finite languages we can show a kind of converse: $d$-connectivity implies~$3d$-orderability.
-We then show that~$\L(A)$ is \emph{stratum-connected}, i.e., the finite \emph{strata} of words of~$\L(A)$ in some length interval are each $d$-connected for some common~$d$.
-We last show that this implies orderability, using the result on finite languages.
+This weaker notion is necessary for $d$-orderability, but for finite languages we will show a kind of converse: $d$-connectivity implies~$3d$-orderability.
+We will then show that~$\L(A)$ is \emph{stratum-connected}, i.e., the finite \emph{strata} of words of~$\L(A)$ in some length interval are each $d$-connected for some common~$d$.
+Last, we will show show that this implies orderability, using the result on finite languages.

 \subparagraph*{Connectivity implies orderability on finite languages.} We now define \emph{$d$-connectivity}:

 \begin{definition} A language~$L$ is \emph{$d$-connected} if for every pair of words~$u,v \in L$, there exists a $d$-sequence in~$L$ between~$u$ and~$v$. \end{definition}